Saturday sessions offers eight weeks of tuition, teaching a new skill each week, with time to practice and review.

 Take a look at what some of our students have done since joining the course:

-We are not a conventional school.
 All of our tutors are current industry professionals that we freelance for the day to teach students new skills.
 This allows us to teach you current industry practices on current industry standard equipment.

 As an example, tutors we've used previously are: Jonathan Glazier (previously the head of Entertainment for the BBC who now has his own production company producing shows such as Asia's Got Talent), Alison Stockham (a production manager working for multiple production companies and large broadcasters), Nigel Kinnings (freelance camera operator who has worked for all the main large broadcasters over his career), Carl Homer (head of Cambridge TV Productions with an extensive background as an audio specialist), many local freelance self-shooting producers, etc.